DaemonAnims/Milestone-Projects/README.md

 This is Milestone 1, where the object is to start a prototype for an inventory management system.
 What is included in this repository is the UML diagram for a basic item setup, a lo-fidelity flowchart to demonstrate the flow of interactions, and a hi-fidelity demonstration of the inventory management system that is still a WIP.

+---

+Milestone 2 update:
+Implemented Item and Warranty classes, applied testing within main form.
+All applicable work required for Milestone 2 grading is in Milestone2 folder.